dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
- okay yeah
+ okay yes
-that makes sense yeah I was reading in your papers you had your the blockchain time-stamping archit texture that you called it and you said
+that makes sense I was reading in your papers you had your the blockchain time-stamping archit texture that you called it and you said